Financial abuse and older adults

 Anyone can fall victim to fraud, but:

-• They also generally hold more assets and therefore have stronger credit assessments, making it easier for scammers to finance fraud through loans taken out in their name.
+They also generally hold more assets and therefore have stronger credit assessments, making it easier for scammers to finance fraud through loans taken out in their name.

-• In addition, older adults may receive pension payouts and sometimes come into unexpected inheritances or accident compensation.
+In addition, older adults may receive pension payouts and sometimes come into unexpected inheritances or accident compensation.
 Having these funds stolen can severely impact their quality of life in the years ahead.

-The situation facing older adults
+The situation of older adults

 When older adults reach a turning point in life—cutting back on work or retiring altogether—they often find themselves with significantly more free time.
 This transition, combined with the loss of daily contact with colleagues, can lead to loneliness and boredom.
 Lonely individuals are more likely to fall victim to romance scams.
 Those who are bored often seek out excitement, sometimes jumping at investment opportunities that turn out to be scams.
-Fraudsters are highly skilled at identifying these unmet emotional needs in their victims.

 This creates an extremely difficult situation, as the parent is both dependent on and deeply attached to the child, leaving them to face financial loss alongside a profound sense of betrayal.